Godfather59/casablanca-browser/docs/statistics.md

 ## Usage statistics collection in Casablanca

-By default, Casablanca sends some statistics about how it's used.
-Currently, these include:
+Usage statistic uploads are **disabled by default** in this build.
+When disabled, Casablanca clears saved identifiers and does not start any background timers or network requests.

+If you explicitly opt in (by setting `collectUsageStats` to `true` in `settings.json`), the browser will only send anonymized, aggregate data:

-* Your operating system and computer language
+* Your operating system and language
-* When you installed Casablanca
-* The version of Casablanca that you're using
+* The Casablanca version and install time
-* How often you use certain features in Casablanca
-* An anonymous ID representing your installation of Casablanca

-Collecting this data allows us to prioritize which devices and operating systems we test and which features we work on.

-Casablanca does not send:
+* Anonymous feature usage counters
+* A random installation identifier (not tied to browsing data)

+Casablanca never sends:
+* Any browsing history, passwords, or other data stored locally
 * Anything that can be used to personally identify you
-* Any browsing history, passwords, or other data stored locally in Casablanca

-If you want to opt-out of statistics collection, you can do so by going to the preferences page within Casablanca and de-selecting "send usage statistics".